Rail transport in Denmark: Electrification

 General-purpose electric propulsion was adopted quite recently in Denmark; the political decision to electrify the main lines was made in 1979.
 The first line to be electrified was Copenhagen–Helsingør, electrified in 1986, followed by the main line across Zealand, Funen and Southern Jutland in the 1980s–90s.
 On the main lines that are equipped with them, the overhead lines carry 25 kV AC at 50 Hz.
 The system is used on the main line from Sweden through Copenhagen to Fredericia, and from there to Padborg and the German border.
 Both Sweden and Germany use 15 kV at 162/3 Hz and 16.7 Hz respectively, and the multi-system class EG goods locomotive is equipped for both 25 and 15 kV.

-The S-train network in Copenhagen operates at 1650 V DC, supplied from overhead lines; the Copenhagen Metro uses 750 V DC, supplied from a third rail.
-It was the first electric network in Denmark, electrified around 1930.
+The S-train network in Copenhagen operates at 1650 V DC, supplied from overhead lines; it was the first electric network in Denmark, electrified around 1930.
+The newer Copenhagen Metro uses 750 V DC, supplied from a third rail.

-Since there are heavy delays (several years) with the construction of the new diesel multiple unit IC4, many debaters argue that it is better to electrify major railways and purchase electric multiple units instead, since that is a more common product.
+Since there are heavy delays of several years with the construction of the new IC4 diesel multiple units, many commentators argue that it is better to electrify major railways and purchase electric multiple units instead, since that is a more common product.
 At least the route Fredericia-Ålborg must be electrified in order to run electric passenger trains between Jutland and Copenhagen.
 The route between Kolding-Esbjerg was due to be to open for electric trains in 2015.
 The government has in 2009 decided to delay all electrification for several years until the new signal system ERTMS is introduced, since electrification earlier than that requires rebuilding of the existing signal system.

 In September 2013 the government reached a deal with the Danish People's Party and the Red-Green Alliance (Denmark) to use additional oil taxes to create a train fund.
 This train fund would be used to electrify all of the main line trains by 2025, and increase train speeds to 250 km/h for InterCity trains.
 This would allow for travel between the cities of Copenhagen, Odense, Esbjerg, Aarhus, and Aalborg in four hours.

 On 29 May 2015 Banedanmark announced a 2.8 billion DKK (€375 million) contract to have Aarsleff-Siemens electrify 1300 km of tracks before 2026.

+Danish State Railways received a €500 million loan in 2022 from the EIB to purchase 100 new electric trains, to replace diesel-powered trains for more sustainable passenger traffic.
+The Coradia Stream train sets are to be delivered from 2025.

 Safety and signalling

+S-train

-Main lines were equipped with the ATC safety system during the 1990s, with a partial, cheaper implementation, ATC train stop, being used on some (but not all) branch lines.
-A different system, HKT, which was introduced in 1975 and utilises cab signalling, is used on the S-train network, although a simplified version, "forenklet HKT" (F-HKT), is used on some of the lines.
+HKT, which was introduced in 1975 and utilised cab signalling, was used on the S-train network, although a simplified version, "forenklet HKT" (F-HKT), was used on some of the lines.

+The S-train network was to be refitted with the CBTC system, which allows driverless trains, by 2020.
+The migration to CBTC was completed by 2022.